 Think about how you can showcase your individual experiences, skills, and personality in a way that will convince hiring managers you are up for a fresh start.
 Explain and organise your best traits and skills in a clear manner that recruiters will be able to pick up on quickly.
 Plenty of the abilities you’ve developed over the years will be transferable to a new type of role, so make sure this is evident in your resume and other documents.

-Changing career paths is not always easy but plenty of people have gone on to reinvent their career – and banish workplace blues, with a new role they relish.
+Changing career paths is not always easy but plenty of people have gone on to reinvent their career, with a new role they relish.
 With some planning, you too can set your career soaring in a whole new direction.